Optional Practical Training (OPT)

 Optional practical training is an opportunity for F-1 students to gain work experience to complement their academic program.
 All F-1 students are entitled to one year of Optional Practical Training for each higher degree they receive.
-Students who complete a degree on STEM Designated Degree Program List may be entitled to a 17-month extension of OPT (29 months total).
+Students who complete a degree on STEM Designated Degree Program List may be entitled to a 24-month extension of OPT (36 months total).
+A student who earns another qualifying STEM degree at a higher educational level of study can receive a second 24-month STEM OPT extension.
 STEM refers to degrees in science, technology, engineering, or mathematics and includes:

 - Actuarial Science